QuentinRougemont/genome_annotation/README.md

 # minimal input data needed:

+* 2 genomes to annotate :

+	* with OR without RNAseq

-* 2 genomes to annotate OR 2 genomes already annotated with their corresponding gff files these must correspond to each haplotype you'd like to compare
+* OR 2 genomes already annotated with their corresponding gff files

+these must correspond to each haplotype you'd like to compare

-* 1 ancestral genome with its annotation in gff format.
+* optional:  1 ancestral genome with its annotation in gff format.

-If your provide annotated genome please make sur to filter and keep a single transcript per gene.
+If your provide annotated genome please make sur to filter and keep a single transcript per gene. (we will checked that anyway)

 Here we used the longest transcript.

+#### note on input naming:

+we recommend to use short name for each haplotype and avoid any special characters appart from underscore.

 # Steps